Bulgarian Folk Songs: Legacy

 The collecting was well-received by its contemporaries - Lyuben Karavelov, Nesho Bonchev, Ivan Bogorov, Kuzman Shapkarev, Rayko Zhinzifov and others.
 The Russian scholar Izmail Sreznevsky pointed out in 1863 that the Bulgarians are far from lagging behind other peoples in poetic abilities.
 Elias Riggs, an American linguist in Istanbul, translated some songs into English and sent them to the American Oriental Society in Princeton, New Jersey.
 In 1862, Riggs wrote the collection presents an interesting picture of the traditions and fancies prevailing among the masses of the Bulgarian people.
 The collection also had an impact on the development of the modern Bulgarian literature.
 The collection has been published many times in Bulgaria.
 The second edition was published in 1891 by Dimitar's wife Mitra, in the newly liberated Bulgarian Principality.
 The third was released in 1942, edited by literary historian Mihail Arnaudov.
 The fourth one was released in 1961, edited by literary historian Petar Dinekov.

+In post-war Yugoslav Macedonia the collection was published for the first time in 1962 and later in 1983 under the title "The Collection of the Miladinov Brothers", by literary historians Haralampije Polenaković and Todor Dimitrovski.
+(Note: Polenaković avoided using the original title because, per him, Cholakov provided songs and anthroponymic materials from Bulgaria to Konstantin Miladinov, with the goal to justify the name "Bulgarian Folk Songs".
+He cited several statements by Miladinov and his associates where they described the songs he prepared in Moscow as "Macedonian", a term also used by Žinzifov and Rachinski.
+In 1859 letter he wrote that he had "many Macedonian songs".
+Polenaković argued that Miladinov couldn't name his collection "Bulgarian Folk Songs" based on the material he gathered, so he sought additional material from Bulgaria.
+This claim is based on a letter from Vasil Cholakov to Franjo Rački, where Cholakov wrote: